Dr. Ryan Stewart, DO

 1. OAB causes urgency and leaking

-2. Leaking creates anxiety about it happening again
+2. Leaking creates worry about it happening again

-Breaking this cycle requires addressing both the bladder and the emotional components.
+Breaking this cycle means working on both the bladder and the emotional side.

-For the bladder: Standard OAB treatments (bladder training, medications, etc.) reduce the physical symptoms
+For the bladder, OAB treatments like bladder training, pelvic floor therapy, and medications reduce the physical symptoms.

-• Deep breathing — activates the parasympathetic nervous system, which calms the bladder
+• Deep breathing activates the calming part of your nervous system, which quiets the bladder

-• Mindfulness and relaxation — reducing overall nervous system activation
+• Mindfulness and relaxation lower your overall nervous system activity

-• Urge suppression techniques — proving to yourself that urgency passes builds confidence
+• Urge suppression techniques (like distraction, pelvic floor contraction, or slow breathing) help you prove to yourself that urgency passes, and that builds confidence

-When I see a patient whose symptoms are clearly worse during stressful periods, I make sure we address that component alongside the bladder treatment.
+Combining these approaches often works better than tackling either one alone.
+When I see a patient whose symptoms clearly flare during stressful times, we make sure to address that piece alongside the bladder treatment.
 A calm nervous system supports a calm bladder.

 ← Learn more about Overactive Bladder